Humbucker: Function

 In any magnetic pickup, a vibrating guitar string, magnetized by a fixed magnet within the pickup, induces an alternating voltage across its coil.
 However, wire coils also make excellent antennas and are therefore sensitive to electromagnetic interference caused by alternating magnetic fields from mains wiring (mains hum) and electrical appliances like transformers, motors, and computer screens, especially older CRT monitors.
 Guitar pickups reproduce this noise, which can be quite audible, sounding like a constant hum or buzz.
 This is most noticeable when using distortion, fuzz, compressors, or other effects which, by adding gain to low-level signals, reduce the signal-to-noise ratio and therefore amplify the unwanted interference relative to the signal from the strings.

-Humbuckers work by pairing a coil that has the north poles of its magnets oriented "up" (toward the strings) with another coil alongside it with the south pole of its magnets oriented up.
-By connecting the coils together out of phase, the interference is significantly reduced via phase cancellation: the string signals from both coils add up instead of canceling, because the magnets are placed in opposite polarity.
+Humbuckers work by pairing a coil that has the north poles of its magnets oriented up (toward the strings) with another coil alongside it with the south pole of its magnets oriented up.
+By connecting the coils together out of phase, the interference is significantly reduced via phase cancellation: the string signals from both coils add up instead of canceling because the magnets are placed in opposite polarity.
 This dramatically improves the signal-to-noise ratio.
-The technique has something in common with what electrical engineers call "common-mode rejection", and is also found in the balanced lines used in audio equipment.
-By convention, humbucker coils are both wound counterclockwise.
+The technique has something in common with what electrical engineers call common-mode rejection, and is also found in the balanced lines used in audio equipment.
+By convention, both humbucker coils are wound counterclockwise.
 The coils can be connected in series or in parallel in order to achieve this hum-cancellation effect, but humbucker pickups tend to be connected in series because that doubles the signal of the strings while keeping the hum reduced.
+Some types of humbucker pickups can be manually split (with a switch or within the pickup selector) so that only one coil is active.

 Alternative designs

 Mini-humbuckers

+Slightly smaller than a traditional humbucker/double coil form factor.

+Single coil form factor humbuckers

-Many solid-body guitars feature cavities only for single-coil pickups.
-Installing full-sized humbuckers in this type of guitar requires additional routing of the woodwork, and/or cutting of the pickguard if the instrument has one.
-If the process is not carefully done, the instrument's body and pickguard may be damaged.
-In many situations, to maintain the guitars aesthetics and/or functionality the process would not be carried out, to prevent the associated risk.
-As a result, many pickup manufacturers now produce humbucking pickups compacted into the size of a single coil.
+Many guitars feature cavities only for single-coil pickups.
+Installing full/double-sized humbuckers in this type of guitar requires additional routing of the woodwork, and/or cutting of the pickguard if the instrument has one.
+Many pickup manufacturers now produce humbucking pickup designs in a form factor that can be retrofit in place of a single coil.
 Many different kinds of mini-humbuckers are available from numerous manufacturers, and they produce a wide range of different tones.
-The most common design is very similar to a traditional humbucker.